swiftlang/swift-evolution/proposals/NNNN-OneSidedRanges.md

 types, such as a `BigInt` that could be incremented indefinitely, would behave differently.

-`prefix` and `suffix` _are_ currently protocol requirements, but should not be.
+The `prefix` and `suffix` methods that take an index _are_ currently protocol requirements, but should not be.
 This proposal will fix that as a side-effect.

 ## Source compatibility

 The new operators/types are purely additive so have no source compatibility consequences.
+Replacing the overloads taking concrete ranges other than `Range` with a single generic version is source compatible. `prefix` and `suffix` will be deprecated in Swift 4 and later removed.

 ## Effect on ABI stability